katrinasm/idolsched/README.md

 # idolsched: SIFAS schedule optimizer
 A program to create play schedules for SIFAS.
-Currently the term "schedule" is aspirational; it basically creates teams you can use for autoplay, but in the future I hope to add new types of schedule featuring swapping and SP activations.
+Currently the term "schedule" is aspirational; it basically creates teams you can use for autoplay, but in the future I hope to add new types of schedule featuring timings for swapping and SP activations.

 # how use
 The program needs two files, `api.json` and `account.json`, to run.
 You should probably never change `api.json`, it's basically just there because I felt like it would be rude to hardcode another person's website into my program. `account.json` contains info on your cards and accessories.